20centcroak/github-cheatsheet/cheatsheet.md

 Git uses commit IDs built with SHA-1 to reference a snaphsot, ie a given version of the files which has been declared thanks to the *git commit* command.
 Besides, symbolic references are also used:
  * branch label (*master* for example) points on the latest commit (or tip) of a given branch, it has the name of the branch
- * HEAD points on a branch label and indicates the current state
+ * HEAD indicates the current state and generally points on a branch label.
+In some cases, *HEAD* is said "
  * HEAD~ or HEAD~1 points on the parent commit of HEAD
  * HEAD~~  or HEAD~2  points on the grand-parent commit of HEAD
  * remote branch label (*my_remote/master* for example) points on the latest commit of a remote branch